 The electrode collection plates are automatically cleaned to ensure the working efficiency of ESP.
 It also has a dedicated outlet and collection system to provide that the collected particulate matter doesn’t get discharged with treated air.

 However, traditional ESPs are bulky and so far, there has been limited deployment for marine applications.
-In combination with the scrubber system, the ESP can be built as more compact unit and the exhaust scrubber, acting as dust pre-filter, will further contribute in achieving very low PM and BC emissions in a feasible way, without excessive additional cost to ship owners and operators.
+In combination with the scrubber system, the ESP can be built as a more compact unit and the exhaust scrubber, acting as a dust pre-filter, will further contribute to achieving very low PM and BC emissions in a feasible way, without excessive additional cost to ship owners and operators.
 More research needs to be done to further improve and fully utilize this innovative piece of technology.

 If you would like more information about our scrubber technology or would like to request a quotation, please contact us at firstname.lastname@example.org